Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/edit/tools.rst

    Shear selected points along the horizontal or vertical screen axis.

 To Sphere :kbd:`Shift-Alt-S`
-   Move selected points outward in spherical shape around selected strokes center.
+   Move selected points outward in a spherical shape around the selected strokes' center.